FAQ

 The appeal process is triggered by the issuance of an assessment by the Assessor in the township where your property is located.
 An assessment is the Assessor’s attribution of value to the property.

 Upon a reassessment of your property, you should receive a written Notice of Reassessment.
 This is an important legal document which triggers a time limit on your appellate rights.
-You have 30 days from the date of the Reassessemnt Notice to file your appeal.
-In Cook County, once the appeal is filed at the county level, it takes approximately 90 days to receive the decision.
-In other counties, it can take upto 6 months to receive the decision.
-Once you receive your decision from the Board of Review, you have 30 days to file a subsequent appeal to the Illinois Property Tax Appeal Board.
-In any event, appeals filed at the county level are ruled upon prior to that year’s tax bill being issued.
+You have 30 days from the date of the Reassessment Notice to file your appeal.
+In Cook County you can file your first appeal to the Assessor s Office, in all other counties the first appeal is to the county Board of Review.
+Appeals filed at the Assessor or Board of Review are ruled upon prior to the issuance of that year s tax bill.
+Appeals to the Illinois Property Tax Appeal Board are generally ruled upon after the payment of your tax.

-If you retain our services, we do not need a copy of your Notice of Reassessement, and we will timely file your appeals.
+If you retain our services, we do not need a copy of your Notice of Reassessment, and we will timely file your appeals.

 Where do you file an appeal?